-When choosing brand colours from scratch, it’s best practice to consider how that colour appears across different devices, browsers and print.
+When choosing brand colours from scratch, it’s best practice to consider how consistent that colour appears across different devices, browsers and print.

-One method of creating consistent colours is to choose a Pantone colour, then use the RGB and CMYK values that Pantone state on their swatch books.
+One method of creating consistent brand colours is to choose a Pantone colour, then use the RGB and CMYK values that Pantone state on their swatch books.
 Pantone calculate these values by measuring spectral data using a Spectrophotometer.

 After a useful exchange with Pantone support, I can confirm that the RGB value is based on the sRGB colour profile.
 After all, as discussed previously, RGB means nothing without a profile.